 - Tips for a successful travel race — you really do need to understand how hydration, sleep and food changeS

 - Half marathon packing list — less stress if you’ve got this ready

 - Tips to break the 2 hour half marathon

-I gathered your answers for coolest half marathons, consulted my marathon maniac friends, investigated what Runner’s World and a few others had to say and voila a list was born of the best half marathons to travel for in the US.
+I gathered your answers for coolest half marathons, consulted my marathon maniac friends (yes those who have done hundreds of races), investigated what Runner’s World and a few others had to say and voila a list was born of the best half marathons in the US.